decredcommunity/outreach/pr-materials-march-2020.md

 **Sovereignty**: Decred built a unique governance system that is ruled by the collective intelligence of the community, rather than a small group.
 The result is community-based decisions and policies in the best interest of all - not just a select few.

 **Sustainability**: Self-funding treasury - 10% of every block is awarded to the treasury.
-Decred is/was the first cryptocurrency to do this.
+Very few projects have this.

-**Privacy**: Decred aims to deliver incremental privacy without risking stealth inflation, which is unlike other privacy coins that have taken more extreme measures and attracted dark markets.
+**Privacy**: Decred aims to deliver incremental privacy without risking stealth inflation, which is unlike other privacy coins that have taken more extreme measures.

 **Security**: In Decred's hybrid PoW+PoS consensus system, a 51% attack requires a combination of hash power and tickets in the staking system.
 Apples to apples, an attack on the Decred network would cost 20x more than one on the Bitcoin network.